-GETTING ACQUAINTED WITH THE IBM PERSONAL COMPUTER
+GETTING ACQUAINTED WITH THE \APPLE COMPUTER

-This chapter deals with the operation of the IBM Personal Computer.
-No previous experience with computers is required to use Multiplan with it.
+This chapter deals with the operation of the Apple II+ and Apple IIe Computers.
+There is a great deal of similarity in these two computers when you are using Multiplan.
+For this reason we will refer to both machines as the Apple Computer throughout this book, except when there is a specific difference in the operations of the two computers.
+There are several useful features available on the Apple IIe that are not found on the Apple II+.
+No previous experience with computers is required to use Multiplan with the Apple Computer.
 Here the rudiments of turning the computer on and setting it up so you can use Multiplan effectively will be described.
-If you are already familiar with this computer, you might want merely to skim most of this chapter and proceed to the next (you should read the section on preparing a Multiplan diskette to make it selfloading).
+If you are already familiar with this computer, you might want to merely skim most of this chapter and proceed to the next.

-Physical Components of an IBM Personal Computer
+Physical Components of an Apple Computer

-Every IBM Personal Computer has a system unit, a display console, and a keyboard.
+Every Apple Computer has a system unit which includes a keyboard.
 In order to use Multiplan, a diskette drive is also required.
 The computer can have optional devices, such as a printer, as well as a second diskette drive (which is also called a floppy disk drive, or simply a disk drive, dropping the "ette").

-Figure 2.1 shows the display console above the system unit and the keyboard, and it identifies important items.
+Figure 2.1 on the next page shows the display console above the system unit with the keyboard, and it identifies important items.
 The system unit contains one or two floppy disk drives.
 Each drive can hold one five-inch diskette.
-Each diskette can record approximately 160,000 characters of information for single-sided disk drives and approximately 320,000 characters for double-sided disk drives.
-Some of these characters may be used to represent computer programs, such as Multiplan, and some of them are used to represent your data.
+Each diskette can record over 100,000 characters of information.
+Some of these characters may be used to represent computer programs such as Multiplan and some of them are used to represent your data.
 The word "byte" is often used in place of the word "character"; for our purposes, these words are equivalent.